askxionghu/ListViewOrderAndSwipe/README.md

 By keeping these three components separate, you can more easily customize the code to handle variations of re-ordering and swiping that are more applicable to your app.

-To create a bottom view, take a look at the code in the person_item.xml layout file.
+To create a bottom view, take a look at the code in the person_item.xml layout file:

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>